metno/emep-ctm/Intro.rst

 The model source code, makefiles, and a copy of the license file will be placed under the directory ``EMEP_MSC-W_model.rv4.10.OpenSource/source/``.
-An overview of the files is given in :numref:`Tab-modelfiles`.
+An overview of the files is given in :numref:`tab-modelfiles`.

 .. csv-table:: Model source files
-   :name: Tab-modelfiles
+   :name: tab-modelfiles
    :header: **Type**, **Filename**

    modules files        , ``*.f90``